Live Content: The Ultimate Guide To Grow An Engaged Audience

 Pros

-Standard webcams and microphones available in most computers and smartphones are all you need to start.
-Spending a little more on lights, audio equipment or a green screen can help you to stand out.
+Standard webcams and microphones available on most computers and smartphones are all you need to start.
+Spending more on lights, audio equipment, or a green screen can help you stand out.
+Aside from a laptop, you can start this live content process for less than $100.

 • Low-Cost Content Distribution